Siddy212/canvas-es/README.md

-## **Configuration Options**
+# **Configuration Options**

-- This theme has a simple set of options that can be changed directly from the UI Settings menu of ES-DE
+- This theme has a simple set of options that can be changed directly from the UI Settings menu of EmulationStation.
+   ## **Theme Options**
+   - `Gamelist View Style` - sets the style of the gamelist View.
+      - `Detailed` - A simple text list of games and metadata on the left.
+      - `GameCarousel` - A carousel of game marquees and metadata on the left.
+      - `Grid` - A grid of boxart and minimal metadata below for games.
+No metadata images.
+      - `Grid-Detailed` - A grid of boxart and detailed metadata on the left for games.

+    ## **Theme Options**
 - `Theme Aspect Ratio` - sets the aspect ratio the theme will render at.
 If needed, this can be changed to match the aspect ratio of your screen (though it should happen automatically).
    - `16:9`
-   - `16:10`
    - `4:3`
-   - `19.5:9`
+   - `16:10` (In Process)
-   - `1:1`
+   - `1:1` (In Process)

-- `Theme Variant` - Canvas features combinations of a grid/carousel system view that will scale based on font size.
-A gamelist view of either textlist or grid gamelist view.
-Additionally, two styles of system logos are available: Art or Icons.
-All variants will scale the size of the gamelist and the amount of metadata shown based on the selected font size. `Large` and `X-Large` will reduce metadata shown on all screens:

-   - `[Grid] Textlist` - A system grid with a simple text list of games and metadata on the left.

-   - `[Grid] Carousel` - A system grid with a carousel of games and metadata on the left.

-   - `[Grid] Grid: Basic` - A system grid with a grid of boxart and minimal metadata for games.
+ - `Distribution` - sets the file path for customization files to be accessed.
+   - `Retrobat`
+   - `Batocera/Knulli`

+- `System View` - sets the style of the System View.
-   - `[Grid] Grid: Detailed` - A system grid with a grid of boxart and detailed metadata on the left for games.
+   - `Grid` - A system grid with either System Icons or Game Artwork.

-  - `[Carousel] Textlist` - A system carousel with a simple text list of games and metadata on the left.

-   - `[Carousel] Carousel` - A system carousel with a carousel of games and metadata on the left.

-   - `[Carousel] Grid: Basic` - A system carousel with a grid of boxart and minimal metadata for games.

-   - `[Carousel] Grid: Detailed` - A system carousel with a grid of boxart and detailed metadata on the left for games.
+   - `Carousel` - A system carousel with either System Icons or Game Artwork.

+- `System Grid Size` - sets the size of the `Grid` within the System View.
+   - `Automatic` - Recommended sizing based on your aspect ratio.
+   - `3x1, 3x2, 3x3, 4x2, 4x3, 4x4, 5x4` - Other available sizes.

+- `System Icon Style` - sets the style of the icons in the System View
+   - `Art` - Box of iconic art for each system with Logo beneath.
+   - `Icons` - Controller and Logo for each system.

-- `Theme Color Scheme` - `Art/Icon` There are 8 color schemes to choose from that each include an art or icon variant for the system logos.
-Each color scheme changes the color palette and wallpaper of the theme across all views.
+- `Theme Color Scheme` - There are 8 color schemes to choose from that each change the color palette and wallpaper of the theme across all views.
 Each wallpaper can easily be swapped out by the user for further customization.
 Alternate options are included within the theme as examples:

    - `Light` - A light grayscale color scheme.
    - `Dark` - A dark grayscale color scheme.